Molecular Strong Coupling and Cavity Finesse

-\textbf{Full cavity:} For the full cavity the absorption and the PL both track the lower polariton very nicely.
-We also note that, as commonly found~\cite{Bellessa_PRL_2004_93_036404,Agranovich_PRB_2003_67_085311,Schwartz_CPC_2013_14_125}, we observe PL from polaritons at energies lower than the molecular resonance energy, see figures \ref{fig:full_data}(e) and \ref{fig:full_data}(f), i.e. we do not see any PL associated with the upper polariton.
-Looking at the dispersion of the PL from the lower polariton we see that it is not uniform, PL is typically produced by the relaxation of reservoir states through the loss of vibrational energy~\cite{Coles_JPCA_2010_114_11920} so that PL emission is strongest when the difference between the bare molecular resonance energy (reservoir) and the polariton branch are equal to the energy of a vibrational mode~\cite{Vasista_Nanoscale_2021_13_14497}.
+In contrast, for the {\it full cavity} both PL and absorption clearly track the lower polariton.
+We also note that, as commonly found~\cite{Bellessa_PRL_2004_93_036404,Agranovich_PRB_2003_67_085311,Schwartz_CPC_2013_14_125}, PL is observed from polaritons at energies lower than the molecular resonance energy, i.e. we do not see any PL associated with the upper polariton.
+Looking at the dispersion of the PL from the lower polariton we see that it is not uniform: PL is typically produced by the relaxation of reservoir states through the loss of vibrational energy~\cite{Coles_JPCA_2010_114_11920} so that PL emission is strongest when the difference between the bare molecular resonance energy (reservoir) and the polariton branch are equal to the energy of a vibrational mode~\cite{Vasista_Nanoscale_2021_13_14497}.